josephsalimin/mini-go-resto/README.md

 - Ruby 2.7.0
 - Rails 6.0.2.1

-## How to run application
+## How to run application in your local

-- chmod +x ./run.sh
+- chmod +x ./run.local.sh
-- ./run.sh
+- ./run.local.sh